wiwatsrt/nova-number-field/README.md

-# A numberfield for Nova apps
+# A number field for Nova apps

 use numeral.js for formatted number